rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 ### Referral

-Any class can be instantiated and made available to Benerator by using a bean element, e.g. the 'helper' instance above, you can use it like this:
+Any class can be instantiated and made available to Benerator by using a bean element, e.g. the `helper` instance above, you can use it like this:

 `<attribute name="number" generator="helper"/>`